Image above Courtesy of WBC and made by Justin Wade - Lamb Knuckle Roast

 What this means at the counter

-These trends reinforce the butcher’s role as a source of practical advice.
-Customers love learning new things, and they value ideas that help them save time, reduce waste and get more from each purchase.
+These trends reinforce the butcher’s role as a source of practical advice. customers value the butchers advice that helps them save time, reduce waste and get more from each purchase.

 By focusing on versatility and use-across-the-week cooking, butchers can help customers make confident choices and build stronger connections with lamb as an everyday protein.